 The wing is composed of two layers of fabric that form a wing-shaped bag with air inlets along the front.
-As the glider starts to move forward off a hill, the openings allow the wing to fill with air, pressurising it and making a standard aerofoil shape.
-The wing (often referred to as a canopy) is attached to a harness by a series of up to 30 thin but very strong lines, much like a parachute.
+As the glider starts to move forward off a hill, the openings allow the wing to fill with air, pressurizing it to take the form of an aerofoil.
+Much like a parachute, the paragliding canopy is attached to a harness by a series of up to 30 thin but very strong lines.
 The harness is where the pilot sits - and you'll be glad to hear it's much more comfortable than a parachute harness.
 Depending on the harness, there are pockets with enough room for food, radio, water ballast or even a camera.

 Steering is the simplest thing possible.
 The pilot holds a special line (called a brake line) in each hand, and if he/she wants to go left, they pull down on the left one.
 To turn right - pull on the right brake line.
 Pulling both slows the canopy to land, and most paragliders have an extra, speed-up control worked by their feet.
 That's it.
 Very simple, very controllable and yet capable of flying over 300km on a good day.
 But still small and light enough to be packed up and fitted in under the back seat of the car after you have landed.